Optical disc packaging: Lift-lock case

-Many gold CDs, including those from Mobile Fidelity Sound Lab, are packaged in lift-lock cases, a special type of case where the CD is lifted out of the case automatically and a latch unlocked when opened.
+Many gold compact discs, including those from Mobile Fidelity Sound Lab, are packaged in lift-lock cases, a special type of case where the CD is lifted out of the case automatically and a latch unlocked when opened.
 The advantage of this design is that only the edges of the disc are handled when removing it from the case, and the disc is never subjected to any bending force while being removed.
 From the outside, they appear almost identical to a standard jewel case.
 They have the same dimensions as a standard jewel case, and use standard booklets and back cards.